SymbioticEDA/riscv-formal/docs/rvfi.md

 When the core retires an instruction, it asserts the `rvfi_valid` signal and uses the signals described below to output the details of the retired instruction.
 The signals below are only valid during such a cycle and can be driven to arbitrary values in a cycle in which `rvfi_valid` is not asserted.

 Cores that retire all instructions in-order may set `rvfi_order` to constant zero.
-Cores that retire instructions out-of-order must set this field to the instruction index so that they can be sorted within `riscv-formal` test-benches when needed.
-Right now no such sorter is implemented and cores that retire instructions out-of-order are not supported.
+Cores that retire instructions out-of-order must set this field to the instruction index.

 `rvfi_insn` is the instruction word for the retired instruction.
 In case of an instruction with fewer than `ILEN` bits, the upper bits of this output must be all zero.